awslabs/aws-sdk-swift/reference/0.x/AWSProton/ProtonClient.md

 ### `createEnvironmentAccountConnection(input:completion:)`

 Create an environment account connection in an environment account so that environment infrastructure resources can be provisioned in the environment account from a management account.
 An environment account connection is a secure bi-directional connection between a management account and an environment account that maintains authorization and permissions.
-For more information, see <a href="https:​//docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html">Environment account connections in the
-AWS Proton Administrator guide.
+For more information, see [Environment account connections](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html) in the AWS Proton Administrator guide.

 ``` swift
 public func createEnvironmentAccountConnection(input: CreateEnvironmentAccountConnectionInput, completion: @escaping (ClientRuntime.SdkResult<CreateEnvironmentAccountConnectionOutputResponse, CreateEnvironmentAccountConnectionOutputError>) -> Void)